Clothing

 Hume, Lynne.
 The Religious Life of Dress: Global Fashion and Faith.
 London: Bloomsbury Academic, 2013.

 Hume divides the book between Western monotheistic religions, Eastern religions, and what she calls the “mystical and magical.”
-The book thus provides a very good overview of dress in a range of traditions, and pays particular attention to the physical experience of wearing particular items of dress.
+The book thus provides a very good overview of dress in a range of traditions, and it pays particular attention to the physical experience of wearing particular items of dress.

 King, Philip J., and Lawrence E. Stager.
 “Culture and the Expressive Life.”
 In Life in Biblical Israel.
 By Philip J. King and Lawrence E. Stager, 259–318.
 Louisville: Westminster John Knox, 2001.